kemart0/chRonic-time-wasting-disease/1_Classifier/README.txt

 1_CLASSIFIER

-This directory contains the code used to train a classification model to detect prion positive vs prion negative brain images across different brain tissues at ~4x obj.
+This directory contains the code used to train a machine learning classification model to detect prion positive vs prion negative brain images across different brain tissues at ~4x obj.

 #################
 RUNNING THIS CODE